matthieugomez/StringDistances.jl/README.md

 ## Syntax
 The package defines two functions:
-- The function `evaluate` return the distance between two strings.
+- The function `evaluate` return the litteral distance between two strings.
-- The function `compare` returns  a similarity score between two strings.
-The similarity score is inversely related to the distance, and is always between 0 and 1.
-A value of 0 being completely different and a value of 1 being completely similar.
+- The function `compare` returns  a similarity score between two strings, which is based on the inverse of the distance.
+The function always returns a score between 0 and 1, with a value of 0 being completely different and a value of 1 being completely similar.

 ```julia